 I purchased Soundplant but all I got was a registration code; where do I download the registered version of the software?

 • There is no separate "registered version" to download, rather you must download and install the free version if you don't already have it, and then follow the instructions you were emailed to enter in your code and unlock the registered features.

 Does the Soundplant license ever expire?
 Is the Soundplant license a subscription?

 • No, it is not a time-limited license.
 It permits you to use in perpetuity the Soundplant version you bought and any future versions that you are granted a free upgrade for.

 How many free future upgrades does the Soundplant license include?

-• Generally Soundplant buyers are granted free upgrades to any future versions of the software released within 2 years of the original purchase, or to the next 2 versions.
+• Generally Soundplant buyers are granted free upgrades to any future versions of the software released within 2 years of the original purchase (typically the next 1-2 major versions depending on the release schedule).
 After that, those who purchased any older version of Soundplant are eligible for a discount on upgrading to the latest version.